 - Surrounding landscape

-It’s a good idea to scope out the lay of the land, and find things that you can compliment.
-Even colours of garden pots, driveways and letterboxes can all make a difference in the decision making process.
+It’s a good idea to scope out the lay of the land and find things that you can compliment.
+Even colours of garden pots, driveways and letterboxes can all make a difference in the decision-making process.

 Capture people’s attention

-Majority of the time, a garage door covers around 30% of the front of the house.
+The majority of the time, a garage door covers around 30% of the front of the house.
 You can make a statement about your home, and use this to your advantage.

 Choosing a contrasting colour to the front of your home can highlight the entire front of your house, and help you obtain an eye-catching, unique look.
 It all falls under the ‘design pallet’.

 It doesn’t have to be a strict contrast; you can choose to be playful, and let your personality shine, or you could choose to be more formal with a stock-standard approach that looks professional and sleek, neither is right nor wrong.
 Something to take note of for design purposes is keeping a strong sense of consistency throughout the design.
-One way you can do this, is by applying the same colour of your garage door to your window sills, or your roof colour.
+One way you can do this is by applying the same colour as your garage door to your window sills, or your roof colour.